Avoid over- and under-licensing with OpenLM

-- Fixed creation and synchronization of a group of users defined under a freely definable LDAP group or organizational unit.
+- Fixed creation and synchronisation of a group of users defined under a freely definable LDAP group or organisational unit.

 Multiple LDAP domains and multiple synchronization per domain can be defined.
 The respective synchronization interval can be freely determined for each definition.

 Additionally, a synchronization can be triggered manually via the EasyAdmin browser interface.
 The LDAP entities that are synchronized during each synchronization run, as well as their hierarchical dependencies, can also be controlled and documented via the EasyAdmin browser interface.

 The OpenLM Directory Synchronisation module is an important component for all OpenLM extensions in which user groups are managed.
 These are e.g. OpenLM Option File Management, OpenLM Group Usage or OpenLM Roles and Permissions.